-Course Credit Weight Length Prerequisite Computer Science Discoveries .5 1.0 Half Year Successful completion of Common Core Algebra I with a 65%+; Common Core Algebra I Regents with a minimum of 65%; and Teacher Recommendation
+Course Credit Weight Length Prerequisite Computer Science Discoveries Intro .5 1.0 Half Year Successful completion of Common Core Algebra I with a 65%+; Common Core Algebra I Regents with a minimum of 65%; and Teacher Recommendation

 This half year course uses select units from code.org's CS Discoveries curriculum to introduce students to a wide variety of computer science topics including web development with HTML & CSS, foundational programming with javascript, and physical computing with the adafruit circuit playground and javascript.
 This course is intended for students who are interested in discovering what Computer Science is all about.
+NCAA approved course computing with the adafruit circuit playground and javascript.
+This course is intended for students who are interested in discovering what Computer Science is all about.
 NCAA approved course